-Many FHF02 sensors measure on industrial walls and metal surfaces, estimating the installation's energy balance and the thermal transmission of walls.
+FHF03 sensors are often used to measure on industrial walls and metal surfaces, estimating the installation's energy balance and the thermal transmission of walls.
 Typically the total measuring system consists of multiple heat flux- and temperature sensors.
 In many cases heat flux sensors are used for trend-monitoring.
 In such cases reproducibility is more important than absolute measurement accuracy.

-Figure 4.1.1 Example of a flexible foil heat flux sensor being installed on a pipe.
-The sensor is mounted on a well prepared flat surface.
-Wiring must be provided with strain relief.
+Figure 4.1.1 Example of an FHF03 foil heat flux sensor being installed for measurement on a computer processor.
+The sensor is mounted on a well-prepared flat surface.